 How many DB hosts can a cluster contain?

 For a network-based storage (NBS), the number of hosts in a cluster is limited only by the requested computing resources and the size of the storage for the cluster.

-For NVMe SSD storage, the number of hosts is limited during cluster creation: for PostgreSQL clusters, at least three hosts must be created.
+For local SSD storage, the number of hosts is limited during cluster creation: for PostgreSQL clusters, you must create at least three hosts.

 How can I access a running DB host?

 You can connect to Managed Service for PostgreSQL databases using standard DBMS methods.

 How many clusters can I create within a single cloud?